mannverma13/aws-bootcamp-cruddur-2023/journal/week4.md

     current_timestamp + interval '10 day'
   )
 ```
-26. create a new file in bin folder --> db-seed
+26. create a new file in bin folder --> db-seed  . thsi script is use to insert data in table.
 ```
 #! /usr/bin/bash